EngineerBetter/pas-azure-config/README.md

-# PKS Azure Config
+# PAS Azure Config

-An example of using [Platform Automation](https://docs.pivotal.io/platform-automation/v4.0/) to deploy [PKS](https://pivotal.io/platform/pivotal-container-service) on Microsoft Azure.
+An example of using [Platform Automation](https://docs.pivotal.io/platform-automation/v4.2/) to deploy [PAS](https://pivotal.io/platform/pivotal-application-service) on Microsoft Azure.

 This repo contains foundation-specific files where the intention is that they will be "promoted" up through different environments.
-Non-foundation-specific files can be found in [pks-azure](https://github.com/crsimmons/pks-azure).
+Non-foundation-specific files can be found in [pas-azure](https://github.com/EngineerBetter/pas-azure).

 The intention is that once a an environment has been successfully deployed by `pipelines/deploy.yml` that all the config on the current branch is "promoted" up to a different branch which another pipeline is listening to.